Getting around Namibia

 Most vehicles can use Namibia’s C classified roads, the majority of which are tarmac.
-Those which aren’t are known as D roads and will require a 4WD.
+Those which aren’t are known as D roads and require a 4-wheel drive.

-Cars and 4x4 vehicles, with or without camping equipment, can be hired for pick-up at Windhoek Airport.
-Vehicles can also be hired in Windhoek city centre and some other cities.
+Cars and 4-wheel drive vehicles, with or without camping equipment, can be hired for pick-up at Windhoek Airport.
+You can also hire vehicles in Windhoek city centre and some other cities.
 Both major international and local firms are available.

 Taxis are only commonly found in Windhoek.
-Most are ‘shared taxies’, which operate more like buses with multiple pick up and drop off points.
-Several private taxi companies operate in Windhoek and include Express Radio Taxis (tel: 239 739) and Swartz CA Taxi (tel: 215 412).
+Most are ‘shared taxis’, which operate more like buses with multiple pick-up and drop-off points.
+Several private taxi companies operate in Windhoek and include Express Radio Taxis (tel: +264 239 739) and Swartz CA Taxi (tel: +264 215 412).

-The Intercape Mainliner (www.intercape.co.za) operates scheduled services between Windhoek and Walvis Bay, Swakopmund, Grootfontein, Rundu and Katima Mulilo.
+Intercape (www.intercape.co.za) operates scheduled services between Windhoek and Walvis Bay, Swakopmund, Grootfontein, Rundu and Katima Mulilo.
 Only two items of baggage are allowed per person and fares include meals.

 The minimum driving age is 23 years.
 The speed limit is 60kph (50mph) in built up areas (although it does go up to 80kph on some public roads), 100kph (62mph) on gravel roads and 120kph (75mph) on tarmac roads.
 Seatbelts are compulsory, and the use of mobile phones when driving is illegal.

 AA Namibia (Automobile Association of Nambia) (+264 61 224 201; www.aa-namibia.com) is part of the international AA network.